retroryan/real_estate_ai_search/data_pipeline_README.md

 # Data Pipeline - Apache Spark Processing

-A unified data pipeline for processing real estate and Wikipedia data with embeddings generation.
+A multi-entity data pipeline for processing real estate and Wikipedia data with embeddings generation.

 ## Installation